rh-telco-tigers/ocpcfbuild/README.md

 40. update worker.json with new IAM Profile
 41. update CertificateAuthority entry
 42. cd cf
+NOTE:  If you want to have your workers on mulitple subnets/AZ be sure to create multiple "worker.json" files and update the subnets for each.
 43. aws cloudformation create-stack --stack-name cfbuildint-worker0 \
      --template-body file://worker.yaml \
      --parameters file://worker.json